Meet Our School Counselors

-House Bill 156 requires that any material or speakers addressing "sex education, human reproduction education, or human sexuality education" be approved by the School Board prior to use.
-The list of School Board approved materials and speakers can be found HERE.
+House Bill 156 requires that any material or speakers addressing sex education, human reproduction education, or human sexuality education be approved by the School Board prior to use.
+A list of School Board approved materials and speakers.

-If there are additional resources, websites, or speakers that you would like to use, please email Melanie Hadaway.
+If you would like to use additional resources, websites, or speakers regarding Sex Education, please email Melanie Hadaway.

 Parent Toolkit (Grades K-8)

 The Safer, Smarter Kids Parent Toolkit is an interactive web tool designed to educate and encourage conversations between parents and children about making safer and smarter choices to protect against abuse.
 The tool leads families through scenarios to practice safe choices, videos to learn valuable lessons, and child and parent tips.

 The Safe Dates program includes school (primary prevention) and community (secondary prevention) activities.
 School activities promote the primary prevention of dating violence perpetration by changing norms associated with partner violence, decreasing gender stereotyping, and improving conflict management skills.